 For a quick summary on the characteristics of a peer-reviewed article, refer to this website (click on the colored blocks for additional information).

-How do I find a journal in my field?
+How do I find a peer-reviewed paper?

 What if the journal title is abbreviated?